-I build impeccably designed interactive experiences for organizations that view design as an integral strategic asset.
-Work with me because you want a partner that will offer an educated opinion, not another yes-man.
+I build interactive experiences for organizations that view design as an integral strategic asset.
+Work with me if you want an experienced partner that’s invested in the success of your project.

 My approach is culled from a joint background in design, business and marketing, (plus a somewhat boyish excitement for new technology).
 These are things I believe, which influence all of my work: